aaronujah/africastalking/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Testing
+You can have an overview of how it works by heading over to the sandbox [here](https://developers.africastalking.com/simulator) and then dial the code *384\*44337#